Back to Blog

 Mistake 1: Cutting Winners Because ACoS Looks High

 A keyword has a 50% ACoS, so you pause it.
 What you did not realize is that keyword was driving significant organic ranking improvement.
-Two weeks later, your organic sales on that product drop 30%.
-Your ACoS improved on paper, but your TACoS — and your total profit — got worse.
+Two weeks later, your organic sales on that book drop 30%.
+Your ACoS improved on paper, but your TACoS — and your total royalties — got worse.

 Mistake 2: Celebrating Low ACoS on Brand Campaigns

-Your branded keyword campaign has a beautiful 8% ACoS.
-Congratulations — you are paying for clicks from customers who were already searching for your brand by name and were going to buy anyway.
+Your author-name keyword campaign has a beautiful 8% ACoS.
+Congratulations — you are paying for clicks from readers who were already searching for your name and were going to buy anyway.
 This campaign is not driving growth; it is cannibalizing organic sales.
 TACoS would reveal that this “efficient” spending is not moving the needle on total revenue.

 Mistake 3: Ignoring the Flywheel